gwilldan/uniswap_sniper/readme.md

 ```

 2. Edit the varaibles with your preferred parameters... _Double Check!_ 😊
+3. run `npm install` to install dependencies
-3. run `npm start` to start the script.
+4. run `npm run snipe` to start the sniper script or `npm run normal` to start the normal buy instant script.

 ## ENJOY